veillette/physics-book/contents/ch3VectorAdditionAndSubtractionGraphicalMethods.md

 for a
 vector.
 Its magnitude is represented by the symbol, $$\mag{D}$$, and its direction by $$ \theta $$.
 The magnitude can also represented in italics as $$ D $$ when the context is clear.
-We will used this shorthand notation ftom time to time in this textbook.
+We will used this shorthand notation from time to time in this textbook.

 <div data-type="note" data-has-label="true" data-label="" markdown="1">